Holonomic brain theory: Hologram and holonomy

-The synaptodendritic web
+Synaptodendritic web

 In classic brain theory the summation of electrical inputs to the dendrites and soma (cell body) of a neuron either inhibit the neuron or excite it and set off an action potential down the axon to where it synapses with the next neuron.
 However, this fails to account for different varieties of synapses beyond the traditional axodendritic (axon to dendrite).
 There is evidence for the existence of other kinds of synapses, including serial synapses and those between dendrites and soma and between different dendrites.
 Many synaptic locations are functionally bipolar, meaning they can both send and receive impulses from each neuron, distributing input and output over the entire group of dendrites.

 Processes in this dendritic arbor, the network of teledendrons and dendrites, occur due to the oscillations of polarizations in the membrane of the fine-fibered dendrites, not due to the propagated nerve impulses associated with action potentials.
 Pribram posits that the length of the delay of an input signal in the dendritic arbor before it travels down the axon is related to mental awareness.
 The shorter the delay the more unconscious the action, while a longer delay indicates a longer period of awareness.
 A study by David Alkon showed that after unconscious Pavlovian conditioning there was a proportionally greater reduction in the volume of the dendritic arbor, akin to synaptic elimination when experience increases the automaticity of an action.
 Pribram and others theorize that, while unconscious behavior is mediated by impulses through nerve circuits, conscious behavior arises from microprocesses in the dendritic arbor.

 At the same time, the dendritic network is extremely complex, able to receive 100,000 to 200,000 inputs in a single tree, due to the large amount of branching and the many dendritic spines protruding from the branches.
 Furthermore, synaptic hyperpolarization and depolarization remains somewhat isolated due to the resistance from the narrow dendritic spine stalk, allowing a polarization to spread without much interruption to the other spines.
 This spread is further aided intracellularly by the microtubules and extracellularly by glial cells.
 These polarizations act as waves in the synaptodendritic network, and the existence of multiple waves at once gives rise to interference patterns.